Roman Catholic relief bills: Papists Act 1778

-1791 Act
+Roman Catholic Relief Act 1791

-In 1791 there followed another the Roman Catholic Relief Act 1791 (31 George III, c.
+In 1791 there followed another the Roman Catholic Relief Act 1791 (31 Geo.
+3. c.
 32), far more extensive and far-reaching legislation.
-By it there was again an oath to be taken, in character much like that of 1778, but including an engagement to support the Protestant Succession under the Act of Settlement (12 and 13 William III).
+By it there was again an oath to be taken, in character much like that of 1778, but including an engagement to support the Protestant Succession under the Act of Settlement (12 & 13 Will.
+3. c.
+2).

 Catholics were no longer to be summoned to take the Oath of Supremacy, or to be removed from London; the legislation of George I, requiring them to register their estates and wills, was repealed; while the legal professions were opened to them.
 It was however provided that all their assemblies for religious worship should be certified at Quarter Sessions.

-The Relief Act of 1791 marked a step in the removal of Catholic grievances.
+The Roman Catholic Relief Act 1791 marked a step in the removal of Catholic grievances.
 William Pitt and his rival, Charles James Fox, were alike pledged to a full measure of Catholic Emancipation, but they were both thwarted by George III, who insisted that to agree to any such measure would be a violation of his coronation oath.

 Catholic opinion

 There were at this period considerable dissensions within the Catholic ranks.
-These concerned first the question of Veto on the appointment of bishops in Ireland, which it was proposed to confer on the English Government, and belongs chiefly to the history of Emancipation in that country.
-There was another cause of dissension, more properly English, which was connected with the adjuration of the supposed Catholic doctrines contained in the oath imposed upon those who wished to participate in the benefits conferred by the Act of 1791, as previously by that of 1778.
-The lay members of the Catholic committee who had framed this disclaimer were accused by the vicars Apostolic, who then administered the Church in England, of tampering with matters of ecclesiastical discipline; and although the bishops had their way in the matter of the oath, the feud survived, and was proclaimed to the world by the formation in 1792 of the Cisalpine Club, the members whereof were pledged "to resist any ecclesiastical interference which may militate against the freedom of English Catholics".
+These concerned first the question of veto on the appointment of bishops in Ireland, which it was proposed to confer on the British government, and belongs chiefly to the history of Catholic emancipation in that country.
+There was another cause of dissension, more properly English, which was connected with the adjuration of the supposed Catholic doctrines contained in the oath imposed upon those who wished to participate in the benefits conferred by the Roman Catholic Relief Act 1791, as previously by the Papists Act 1778.
+The lay members of the Catholic committee who had framed this disclaimer were accused by the vicars apostolic, who then administered the Catholic Church in England, of tampering with matters of ecclesiastical discipline; and although the bishops had their way in the matter of the oath, the feud survived, and was proclaimed to the world by the formation in 1792 of the Cisalpine Club, the members whereof were pledged "to resist any ecclesiastical interference which may militate against the freedom of English Catholics".